Lady Jewelpet

-Lady Jewelpet (レディ ジュエルペット, Redi Juerupetto) is a Japanese anime television series animated by Studio Comet and Zexcs.
+Lady Jewelpet (レディ ジュエルペット, Redi Juerupetto) is a Japanese anime television series animated by Gallop and Zexcs.
 It is the 6th installment in the Jewelpet anime franchise based on the characters jointly created by Sanrio and Sega Toys.
 It was written by Natsuko Takahashi (07-Ghost) and directed by Itsuro Kawasaki (Listen to Me, Girls.
 I Am Your Father!, Rental Magica).
 Original character designs were done by Arco Wada (Fate/Extra), while the designs for the Jewelpets, like the previous five seasons before it, are done by Tomoko Miyakawa.
 It aired on all TXN stations in Japan from April 5, 2014 to March 28, 2015, replacing Jewelpet Happiness in its initial time slot.
 Lady Jewelpet aired as part of the franchise's 5th anniversary on television and is also the only installment to be officially handled by Zexcs.

 Story

 Momona is an ordinary middle high school girl hailing from Jewel Land, living her normal life with her family who owns a bakery.
 At her cousin's wedding, she envies the bride, Lady Diana, due to the fact that she is marrying her cousin who she considers her source of inspiration.
 However, once she sees Lady Diana and her cousin together, Momona begins to like her, and accepts her as her cousin's bride.
 Just as Lady Diana is about to properly meet her and introduce herself, Momona is transported to a snowy place in Jewel Land where the ruler, Lady Jewel, is giving a speech to the Petit Ladies, girls who are chosen as Jewel Candidates to be the next Lady Jewel.
 Momona meets her partner and mentor, Ruby, a white rabbit, who will guide her through the tasks in becoming Lady Jewel.
 Whoever passes the most tasks wins and becomes the next Lady Jewel, but standing in her way is Lillian, a girl who also aims to win the title of Lady Jewel, so she can choose Cayenne, to be her King alongside her.
 Momona soon also begins to fall in love with Cayenne, yet Lillian doesn't want her to get to close to him.